Octanitrocuban/1-D-Pyramidal-cellular-automaton/README.md

 This implementation take into account only the two nearest neighboors.
 This lead to the fact that there are 256 set of rules.

 All of the 256 rules were implemented.
-To not having an overloaded file, the rules are distributed in 13 files.
+To not having an overloaded file, the rules are distributed in 3 files.

 The list of script and their purpose:
 * automata.py:
   * ApplicationRules: Function to applied one of the 256 possible rules.

+* rules0_99.py, rules100_199.py, rules200_255.py:
-* rules0_99.py, rules100_199.py, rules200_255.py, rules220_239.py, rules240_255.py: contains the 256 different rules that can be applied.
+  * contains the 256 different rules that can be applied.

+* embedding_func.py:
+  * recadre_pyr: embedding function.

 Here are some exemple of what you can have with different rules.